 There were times when he came off the field with blood in his boots but, privately and publicly, there were no grumbles.
 He belonged to a generation that had seen real hardship firsthand such experience tends to put things like cricket into a clearer perspective.

 How high does he stand in the pantheon?
 Pretty near the top.
 Besides Andreson, Stuart Broad, Trueman Ian Botham, Bob Willis, and Derek Underwood have taken more Test wickets for England.
 Of the 18 bowlers who have exceeded Statham’s aggregate of 2,260 first-class wickets, none took them more cheaply than he did at 16.37.

-Then England players, who gathered at Birmingham in 2000, have read his obituary and passed on, as they had Test four days later.
+Then England players, who gathered at Birmingham in 2000, read his obituary and passed on, as they had Test four days later.
 But they would have done well to reflect on a good man and a great career.
-Statham brought to the game that most precious of human qualities, glory, lightly worn.
+Statham brought to the game the most precious of human qualities, glory, lightly worn.
 He added a verse to the eternal chorus and must be remembered.

 Brian Statham Fact file

 1930: Born in Gorton, Manchester on June 17